felipee-monteiro/discord_deploy/README.md

 - "TOKEN" and "GUILD_ID" env variables are required.
 (GUILD_TEST_ID is required in test mode);
 - "commands" directory must exists anywhere in your project.
-- Each command must export an object with have 'data' property, witch contains the instance of command builder.
+- If you are using Discord.js, each command must export an object with have 'data' property, witch contains the instance of command builder. in case of eris.js, you can pass an object containing some properties. see the examples bellow:

 Example (Discord.js):